maelle/simplymaelle/content/post/2023-07-24-three-notions/index.md

 I only recently realized this idea is usually called *coalescing*. dplyr has a [`coalesce()`](https://dplyr.tidyverse.org/reference/coalesce.html) function.

-> Given a set of vectors, coalesce() finds the first non-missing value at each position.
-It's inspired by the SQL COALESCE function which does the same thing for SQL NULLs.
+> "Given a set of vectors, coalesce() finds the first non-missing value at each position.
+It's inspired by the SQL COALESCE function which does the same thing for SQL NULLs."

 I know close to NULL about SQL, but I did notice the `COALESCE` function in another query language, SPARQL, for which Lise Vaudor and I are working on a DSL, meaning a helper package, called [glitter](https://lvaudor.github.io/glitter/).